top of page

 However, if your goal is to photograph them at the best time, you will want to go by car.
 Indeed, it is important to arrive very early in the morning to be among the first at the ticket counter where you can buy your entrance ticket (800¥).
 The park opens at 9 am and closes at 4 pm in winter.

-Surprisingly, it is quite small.
+Surprisingly, the "park" is quite small.
 Certainly smaller than you might imagine.
 Therefore, it is imperative to arrive early to be able to set up at the location of your choice around the hot spring pool.
 The park is accessible by a walk through the forest, so good shoes and warm clothing in winter are recommended.

 © O. Robert